mwmlln/hangman/README.md

 * [Python Tutor](http://pythontutor.com/visualize.html#mode=edit) This site was used to pinpoint where and why the errors are causing.

 ###  Media

 * https://diagrams.net/       This site was used to create the flowchart in the planning stage of the projet.
-* http://patorjk.com/software/taag/   Title ascii art was created in this site
+* http://patorjk.com/software/taag/   ascii art for  title/win/game over  was created in this site